Convergence of infinitesimal generators and stability of convex monotone semigroups: Introduction

 \section{Introduction}

-In this article, we consider sequences $(S_n)_{n\in\N}$ of convex monotone semigroups on spaces of continuous functions and give explicit conditions under which convergence of their infinitesimal generators $(A_n)_{n\in\N}$ guarantees convergence of the semigroups $(S_n)_{n\in\N}$.
-In the linear case, such results are classical, cf.\ Kurtz \cite{Kurtz70} and Trotter \cite{Trotter}, and can be applied, for instance, to obtain convergence results for Markov processes, see, e.g.,~Ethier and Kurtz \cite{EK}, Kertz \cite{Kertz74, Kertz78} and Kurtz \cite{Kurtz75}.\ In addition, based on the Crandall--Liggett theorem, c.f.\ Crandall and Liggett \cite{CL71}, the results can be extended to nonlinear semigroups which are generated by m-accretive or dissipative operators, see~Br\'{e}zis and Pazy \cite{BP} and Kurtz \cite{Kurtz73}.\ While this approach closely resembles the theory of linear semigroups, the definition of the nonlinear resolvent typically requires the existence of a unique classical solution of a corresponding fully nonlinear elliptic PDE.
-As pointed out in~Evans \cite{Evans87} and Feng and Kurtz\cite{FK}, the necessary regularity of classical solutions is, in general, delicate.\ This observation was, among others, one of the motivations for the introduction of viscosity solutions, cf.\ Crandall et al.\ \cite{CIL} and Crandall and Lions \cite{CL83}.\ In contrast to classical solutions, the latter have the stability property that, under mild conditions, limits of viscosity solutions are again viscosity solutions.\ A prominent example in this context is the vanishing viscosity method, where smooth solutions of semilinear second order equations converge uniformly to the unique viscosity solution of a fully nonlinear first order equation.\ Another remarkable stability property of viscosity solutions is that every monotone approximation scheme, which is consistent and stable, converges to the exact solution provided that the latter is unique, cf.\ Barles and Souganidis \cite{BS91}.
-Based on this result, it is possible to derive explicit convergence rates for several numerical schemes for HJB equations, see, e.g.,~Barles and Jakobsen \cite{BJ05, BJ07}, Briani et al.\ \cite{BCZ12}, Caffarelli and Souganidis \cite{CS08}, Jakobsen et al.\ \cite{Jakobsen2019} and Krylov \cite{Krylov98, Krylov99, Krylov05}.
-Returning to the convergence of nonlinear semigroups, we would like to discuss the results from~Feng and Kurtz \cite{FK} which are motivated by the large deviations principle for Markov processes.\ The approach in~\cite{FK} combines results on dissipative operators with key arguments from viscosity theory and has been applied and extended in Feng \cite{Feng}, Feng et al.\ \cite{FFK}, Kraaij \cite{Kraaij19, Kraaij22} and Popovic \cite{Popovic}.
-Here, the resolvent equation $(\id-\lambda A)u=f$ for the limit operator $Au:=\lim_{n\to\infty}A_n u$ is solved in the viscosity sense and needs to satisfy a comparison principle which does not hold a priori but has to be verified on a case-by-case basis.
-Since the existence of a solution is always guaranteed, the limit semigroup can then be constructed via the Euler formula $S(t)f:=\lim_{n\to\infty}R(\nicefrac{t}{n})^n f$, where $R(\lambda)f$ denotes the unique viscosity solution of the resolvent equation.
-By construction, the semigroup $(S(t))_{t\geq 0}$ is generated by the operator $A$ and one can show that $S(t)f=\lim_{n\to\infty}S_n(t)f$.
+In this article, we consider sequences $(S_n)_{n\in\N}$ of convex monotone semigroups on spaces of continuous functions and give explicit conditions under which convergence of their infinitesimal generators $(A_n)_{n\in\N}$ guarantees convergence of the semigroups.\ In the linear case, such results are classical, cf.\ Kurtz~\cite{Kurtz70} and Trotter~\cite{Trotter}, and can be applied, for instance, to obtain convergence results for Markov processes, see, e.g.,~Ethier and Kurtz~\cite{EK}, Kertz~\cite{Kertz74,Kertz78} and Kurtz~\cite{Kurtz75}.\ While~\cite{Kurtz70} and~\cite{EK} work on locally convex spaces and Banach spaces assuming conditions on the Laplace transform of the semigroups or even explicitly the existence of a limit semigroup, respectively, we restrict our analysis to a particular class of semigroups but only assume that the generators converge for smooth functions.\ Based on the Crandall--Liggett theorem, cf.\ Crandall and Liggett~\cite{CL71}, the previously mentioned results can be extended to nonlinear semigroups which are generated by m-accretive or dissipative operators, see~Br\'{e}zis and Pazy~\cite{BP} and Kurtz~\cite{Kurtz73}.\ While this approach closely resembles the theory of linear semigroups, the definition of the nonlinear resolvent typically requires the existence of a unique classical solution of a corresponding fully nonlinear elliptic partial differential equation (PDE).
+As pointed out in Evans~\cite{Evans87} and Feng and Kurtz~\cite{FK}, the necessary regularity of classical solutions is, in general, delicate.\ This observation was, among others, one of the motivations for the introduction of viscosity solutions, cf.\ Crandall et al.~\cite{CIL} and Crandall and Lions~\cite{CL83}.